jamespooley/brain-age-prediction/notes/literature-review.md

 BrainAGE is a general, well-validated, kernel regression-based modeling framework that allows researchers to predict a subject's chronological age from sMRI data.

+Describe SVR in more detail here?
+Assume it is known to all?

 Given a dataset of whole-brain sMRI data, BrainAGE can be used to assess neurodevelopment as follows:
 * Create train/test split of the whole-brain sMRI data.